harrisondnash/Election_Analysis/README.md

 ## How this could be used

-Summary statement: the electoral commision could use the following scripts to predict future eldection results, both high and low, i,e:
+Summary statement: The electoral commision could use the following scripts to analize election results, both high and low:

 Line 115